raku-community-modules/raku-bench/README.md

 NETWORK TRAFFIC
 ---------------
-perl6-bench tries to front-load as much of the network traffic as possible, so that you can run `./bench setup` once on a fast network, then disconnect and do benchmarking to your heart's content without touching the network again (unless you run `./bench fetch` to bring in new upstream commits).
+raku-bench tries to front-load as much of the network traffic as possible, so that you can run `./bench setup` once on a fast network, then disconnect and do benchmarking to your heart's content without touching the network again (unless you run `./bench fetch` to bring in new upstream commits).